noClaps/nc/design/types/string.md

-# Character and String
+# String

-Strings are defined as an array of characters.
+Strings are defined as an array of [characters](./character).
 Of course, this is all internal, and they will be represented to you as `"string"`.
 However, this will allow you to access the length of the string with `<string>.len`.

-Characters are a single UTF-8 rune, represented by the `char` type.
-This means that characters that take up multiple bytes, like emojis or CJK characters.
-The benefit of this is that, if you're trying to access a character, you will get the full character you expect, even if it spans multiple bytes.

 ```
 str myString = "cookie 🍪"